Douglas019BR/git-sensei/LESSON_THREE.md

 5. Engage with any feedback you receive

 Remember, contributing to open-source projects is a great way to improve your skills and join the developer community! 🚀

+## Congratulations! 🎉

+You've completed the Git Sensei course!
+You now have the fundamental skills to:
+- Use Git for version control
+- Work with GitHub repositories
+- Collaborate with other developers
+- Contribute to open-source projects

+Keep practicing these skills, and you'll become a true Git master! 🥋

+## What's Next?

+- Explore more advanced Git features like `git stash`, `git cherry-pick`, and `git bisect`
+- Learn about Git workflows like GitFlow or GitHub Flow
+- Practice contributing to real open-source projects
+- Consider learning about continuous integration and deployment (CI/CD)